quorinne/Election-Analysis/README.md

 ## Election-Audit Summary
-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

 The code i've built here is simple but effective and easily recycled.
-When viewing the image below you will notice that our code does not search by Charles Cooper Stockham, Diane DeGette or Raymond Anthony Doane.
+When viewing the image below you will notice that our code does not search by Charles Cooper Stockham, Diane DeGette or Raymond Anthony Doane, but rather it searches by county_name and candidate_name.
+In fact all that would be necessary would be to change the section to load a file from a path and to double check any indexes in the csv file to make sure the order of columns is consistent.
+This means that this could could be repurposed to calculate say a sherriff election in texas or school board election in california with minimal changes.
+For example if we needed to repurpose this for a sherriff election all we would need to do is make sure that the csv file columns read in order of left to right: Ballot ID, County, Candidate which would keep the county index at 1 and the candidate index at 2 meaning the section of code below would stay the same; the for/if loop below using all unique county and candidate names to tally and calculate votes.

 ![alt text](https://github.com/quorinne/Election-Analysis/blob/master/Resources/Screenshot%20(19).png?raw=true)